BioDesign-Automation-Consortium/Bio-Innovation-Week/content/authors/bio-innovation-week/_index.md

 # Is this the primary user of the site?
 superuser: false

-conf_date: 16-19 November, 2024
+conf_date: September, 2025

-conf_location: Boston, Massachusetts, USA
+conf_location: Worcester, Massachusetts, USA

 important_dates:
 # - name: Abstract submission - Early deadline